7 Ways of Giving Our Kids Purpose

 When our son was a senior in high school, we kind of encouraged him to stay home and take Bible school classes online.
 He made a respectful appeal to us stating that he felt God leading him to go away to Bible college, and we gave him our blessing.

-I was SO very glad that he had a soft heart that was in tune with God, and that he was willing to go wherever God led him.
-There was some sadness about him being so far away (The Philippines), and even a little fear for his safety.
+I was SO glad that he had a soft heart that was in tune with God and willing to go wherever God led him.
+There was some sadness about him being so far away (The Philippines) and even a little fear for his safety.

 I chose to focus on the fact that he would be safe in the place where God wanted him to be, and rejoiced that he was moving on to fulfill the purpose that God had for him.

-5. Give counsel, but teach them how to make right decisions.
+5. Give counsel, but teach them how to make the right decisions.

 As the kids started growing and maturing, we gave them counsel and started teaching them how to make decisions.
-We encouraged them to take into consideration the talents God had blessed them with, as well their interests, and ask God how they could best serve Him using those gifts.
+We encouraged them to take into consideration their interests and the talents God had blessed them with.
+Then pray and ask God how they could best serve Him using those gifts.

 Their decisions shouldn’t be based on what WE want as their parents, or what THEY want, but on what GOD wants.
 He created them with a plan, and we need to guide them in making decisions to help fulfill His plan for them.